quic-aditrath/audioreach-engine/README.md

 - [Directory Layout](#directory-layout)
 - [Build Artifacts](#build-artifacts)

-Please note that AudioReach Engine is only supported on Qualcomm Hexagon DSP at the time of writing.
-Hence, instruction is written using Hexagon DSP in mind.
+Please note that AudioReach Engine support OpenEmbedded system and Qualcomm Hexagon DSP at the time of writing.

 ### Setup the environment